kurum-inc/.github/profile/README.md

 We are committed to discovering the true value that technology holds and harnessing it for the benefit of society.
 We invite you to join our challenges and help shape the future together.

-Welcome to Kurum Inc.'s GitHub.
+Welcome to KURUM Inc.'s GitHub.